scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

 `Remove_Policy_Trigger.sh --custom-event installChrome` skips any policy whose custom event is something else, rather than clearing it.
-So does `Rename_Policy_Trigger.sh --from`.
-Clearing `trigger_other` blindly would wipe an unrelated event off any policy in the CSV that happened to have one, and nothing downstream would show it had gone.
+So does `Rename_Policy_Trigger.sh --from`, and so does `Add_Policy_Trigger.sh --custom-event`: a policy that already carries a *different* event is skipped with a pointer to `Rename_Policy_Trigger.sh`, because a policy has exactly one custom event and overwriting it would repoint callers you never named.
+Clearing or repointing `trigger_other` blindly would break an unrelated event on any policy in the CSV that happened to have one, and nothing downstream would show it had gone.

 ### `--set` does not include the custom event